beta-47/Huffman-Compression/README.md

-# Huffman-Compression
+# Text-Compressor
-A C++ compression utility based on the Huffman encoding scheme
+Lossless data compression and decompression utility for text files, written in C++.
+Employs Huffman encoding to achieve about 50% compression on text files.